 Grilled chicken has become a staple on many dinner tables and backyard grills.
-Versatile and delicious, chicken is adaptable to almost any cooking style, yet many still feel timid when approaching fresh poultry.
-Grilling 101 from American Made Grills continues with The Basics of Grilling Chicken!
+Versatile and delicious, chicken is adaptable to almost any cooking style.
+But why has grilling chicken become such a beloved cooking method?
+Let's delve into the numerous benefits of grilling chicken.

 The Basics of Grilling Chicken - The Parts